daaxel/SpacebrewClient/README.md

 * Offers another way to implement subscribers by objects that implement the subscriber interfaces
 * Offers an abstract range subscriber with simple low-pass filtering and linear transformation of input values

-## Contents
-* SpacebrewClient.jar - The redistributable JAR file for the API.
-* SpacebrewClient-sources.jar - The sources for the API.
-* example - An example to demonstrate use of the API.

 ## Minimum Required JDK
 * Java 1.6
 * Android 1.6 (API 4)